Physical Therapist Assistant Application Process

 - Students need to complete three additional co-requisites courses.
 While it is not necessary to complete them before applying, they must be completed in order to graduate.
 Completion of these courses before admission correlates to a higher success rate in the program.
 Students are advised to complete all co-requisite courses before applying to the program.
 Completed co-requisites are eligible for bonus points to the applicant’s ranking score (see bonus points in FAQ), as well as calculated in the GPA.

-- SPCH 1318: Interpersonal Communication or SPCH 1311: Introduction to Speech for Healthcare Professionals (SPCH 1315: Public Speaking or SPCH 1321: Business and Professional Communication can also be substituted for this requirement.)
+- SPCH 1318: Interpersonal Communication or SPCH 1311: Introduction to Speech (the Healthcare Professionals topic is preferred but not required) (SPCH 1315: Public Speaking or SPCH 1321: Business and Professional Communication can also be substituted for this requirement.)

 - PSYC 2314: Human Growth and Development (Any transferred psychology lifespan course can be substituted for this requirement if course objectives indicate the course covers birth to death.)